ImperialCollegeLondon/virtual_ecosystem/docs/source/development/design/defining_new_models.md

 * File paths should obviously point to existing files, but that makes it hard to set meaningful default values for use in generating example or template configurations.
-  The custom {class}`~virtual_ecosystem.core.configuration.FILEPATH_PLACEHOLDER` type used in the example above helps solve this issue.
+  The custom `FILEPATH_PLACEHOLDER` type used in the example above helps solve this issue.
 Under the hood, this type uses the pydantic `FilePath`, which will fail validation if the input path does not exist.
 It also sets the default values `<PLACEHOLDER>`, but has extended validation to specifically check that this placeholder default has not been left in configuration file in use.

 ## Defining the new model class